 - More detailed LCD: Has a higher resolution rear screen (1230k vs 921k dots).

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/500s) to freeze action.

 - Ready to shoot: Has an integrated lens, whereas the GM5 necessitates an extra lens.

 - Longer lasting: Gets more shots (290 versus 220) out of a single battery charge.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More heavily discounted: Has been on the market for longer (launched in April 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the GR comes out slightly ahead of the GM5 (11 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the GR emerges as the winner of the match-up (12 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.